atom/flight-manual.atom.io/content/using-atom/sections/github-package.md

 #### Navigate Pull Request review comments

 You can see all the review summaries and comments of a pull request in the Reviews Tab.
+The comment section has a progress bar to help you keep track of how close are you to finish addressing the Pull Request comments (i.e. marking all comment threads on a Pull Request as "resolved").
+Comment threads are greyed out after they have been resolved.

 ![Review tab](../../images/github-review-tab.png "Review tab")